-- 2. Insert the valve guide seal into a 17 mm (11/16 in.) deep well socket. - 3.
+- 2. Insert the valve guide seal into a 17 mm deep well socket. - 3.
 Install the valve guide seal onto the valve guide.
 Lightly push the valve guide seal with the socket until it is seated on the cylinder head.
+Remove the socket.

-- a 17 mm (11/16 in.) socket
+- a 17 mm deep well socket

 - b Valve guide seal

 - c Valve guide seal installed on valve guide

-4. Lubricate the valve stem with Torco® MPZ HP Engine Assembly Lube and push the valve through the valve guide seal.
+4. Lubricate the valve stem with Torco® MPZ HP Engine Assembly Lube, and push the valve through the valve guide seal.